Applying for the disabled employee status

 • following a physical, mental, sensory or psychological impairment, and/or due to psycho-social difficulties which aggravate that impairment;

-• have a stable medical condition.
+• be in a stable medical condition (no prolonged illness or ongoing disability proceedings).
 If the medical condition is not stable, the Medical Commission may:

 • acknowledge the status provisionally, if the person's condition allows professional reintegration or training measures to be taken immediately; or